 How to Make Easy Cheesy Scalloped Potatoes Recipe

-Step 1: Prep and Slice Like a Pro
+Step 1: Prep Your Oven and Ingredients

-Step 2: Make Your Creamy Garlic Sauce
+Step 2: Make the Creamy Garlic Sauce

-Step 3: Layer With Love
+Step 3: Layer Everything Up

-Step 4: Bake and Wait Patiently
+Step 4: Bake to Perfection

 Pro Tips for Making Easy Cheesy Scalloped Potatoes Recipe